Bánh Bột Chiên (Vietnamese Fried Rice Flour Cake)

 Ingredients needed for bot chien: rice flour, tapioca flour, water, salt, eggs, soy sauce, dipping sauce, pickled carrots and daikon, and scallions.

-For the Rice Flour Cake:
+For the Steamed Rice Cakes:

 • Rice Flour: Use white rice flour (bột gạo).
 This can be found at your local grocery store in the baking section or at an Asian supermarket.
 Do not use glutinous (or sweet) rice flour.
 This gives it a different texture.